Part of the Family Caregiver Support Series, sponsored by Home Instead, Inc., franchisor of the Home Instead Senior Care network.

 *This web seminar is approved for AoTA contact hours in addition to CEs approved for all ASA web seminars.

 Nearly 60 percent of caregivers who care for someone with Alzheimer’s disease or another dementia rate the emotional stress of caregiving as high or very high.
 The stresses of the holiday season can add to that strain during what is supposed to be “the most wonderful time of the year.”
-The bright side is, with some preparation and consideration, there are ways that family caregivers and their loved one with Alzheimer’s can still engage in the holiday festivities.
-Register for this web seminar to learn about how professionals can recommend a person-centered care approach to help family caregivers manage symptoms and positively engage their loved one living with Alzheimer’s disease during the holiday season.
+But, with some preparation and consideration, there are ways that family caregivers and their loved one with Alzheimer’s can still engage in the holiday festivities.
+Register for this webinar to learn about how professionals can recommend a person-centered care approach to help family caregivers manage symptoms and positively engage their loved one living with Alzheimer’s disease during the holiday season.

 Participants in this web seminar will be able to: